hal1967/parlaycalc/README.md

 # parlaycalc
 # QT C++ Parlay Calc

-This a little QC C++ programa crated just in order to learn.
+This a little QC C++ programa created just in order to learn.

 This is a "parlay calculator".